openminted/omtd-standalone-setup/README.md

 Please edit the `group_vars/all` file, to set up secure credentials and edit various options of your system.
 If you don't edit this file, the system will be deployed with default options.

+## Configure NFS exports

+NFS is used to give access to the `data` and `tools` directories of Galaxy Executor (Executor and Editor share the `tools` directory).
+You must provide the IPs of the hosts which will have access to these directories, by adding them to your `hosts` file, under the groups `data_nfs_clients` and `tools_nfs_clients` respectively.

 ### Changes in `group_vars/all`

 By default, the system will pull docker images from docker hub.
 If you have a private docker registry, you must uncommend the following lines.
 The username and password are http passwords and are optional.